-In the last three years, the methods outlined herein have been used to dramatically alter our understanding of lignification.
+In the last 3 years, the methods outlined herein have been used to dramatically alter our understanding of lignification.
 Until very recently, the prevalent model considered that lignification was exclusively controlled by monomer availability.
-Now we know that both LAC/PRX substrate-specificity ^{7,17,20} and the molecular chaperoning by dirigent proteins 32 have decisive, cell type-specific effects on lignin amount and composition.
-These mechanisms, along with monomer supply and LAC/PRX co-substrate availability, direct a tightly regulated program of lignification, leading to distinct sub-cellular localisations and compositions depending on cell type, developmental status and environmental cues.
+Now we know that both LAC/PRX substrate specificity and the molecular chaperoning by dirigent proteins have decisive, cell-type-specific effects on the lignin amount and composition.
+These mechanisms, along with monomer supply and LAC/ PRX co-substrate availability, direct a tightly regulated program of lignification, leading to distinct subcellular localizations and compositions depending upon the cell type, developmental status, and environmental cues.
 For most lignified cell types, however, we still have almost no data capturing their lignin biochemistry with subcellular resolution.
 That kind of data, combined with in situ methods to probe cell wall biomechanics and topology, will be crucial to understand which structural aspects of lignified cell walls allow them to fulfill their varying functions.
-It might seem like a purely fundamental research question, but knowing how and where to modify lignins without impeding plant growth or survival will be key to generate new, more efficient feedstock for industrial exploitation.
-Hence, a detailed understanding of lignin's cell type-specific structure-function relationships has the potential to significantly advance our path to a sustainable economy.
+It might seem like a purely fundamental research question, but knowing how and where to modify lignins without impeding plant growth or survival will be key to generating new, more efficient feedstock for industrial exploitation.
+Hence, a detailed understanding of the celltype-specific structure-function relationships of lignin has the potential to significantly advance our path to a sustainable economy.